bitcointranscripts/bitcointranscripts/bitcoin-explained/rsk-federated-sidechains-and-powpeg.md

 Maybe.
 Maybe not, because that backdoor could actually be worse than not having the modules.
 And just using the old laptop, as someone likes to say.
-But

 Aaron van Wirdum: 00:18:20

-anyway.
 In either case, I mean, RSK is a work in progress.
-They would still like it to become a drive chain.
+They would still like it to become a drivechain.

 Sjors Provoost : 00:18:27